29 Jan, 2025

 It requires a Bachelor’s degree in Information Technology and Systems, Computer Science, Computer Engineering, or Electrical Engineering.
 However, one can also earn a Master’s degree without first earning a Bachelor’s degree.
 This requires a strong professional background, equivalent experience, and credentials.

 A future solution architect should have 6+ years of practical experience across domains (real estate, healthcare, fintech, e-commerce, etc.) and work experience as an informational systems expert or a network administrator.
-For a faster solution architect career path, it would be good to have an MBA in IT.
+An MBA in IT would help accelerate the career path of a solution architect.

 In practice, people with 5–10 years of hands-on experience in IT and the knowledge of tools for solution architects can pursue a role as solution architect (SA).